Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Long horizon: predictable scale

-OPEX mindset: Keep elasticity for peaks, new business lines, and temporary experiments.
+OPEX mindset: Keep elasticity for peaks, new business lines, and temporary experiments: hard-pinned capacity trims the bill but bites on the next product pivot.

-The goal is the lowest total cost of ownership that still preserves reliability and delivery speed.
+Aim for the lowest total cost of ownership that still keeps reliability and delivery speed; savings that hurt either of those cost more than they save.

 Practice